tinyplex/tinybase/site/demos/10_ui_components/10_Inspector.md

-# <StoreInspector />
+# <Inspector />

-In this demo, we showcase the StoreInspector component, which allows you to view and edit the content of a Store in a debug web environment.
+In this demo, we showcase the Inspector component, which allows you to view and edit the content of a Store in a debug web environment.

 Let's make changes to the <TableInHtmlTable /> demo so we can start with a well-populated Store to inspect.